 Subjects trained three times per week for 10 weeks which is decently long at least.
-Some think 12 weeks is the minimum training study length to have a chance of measuring differences but this is what happens when you’re subject group is limited to college or grad students on a quarter system.
+Some think 12 weeks is the minimum training study length to have a chance of measuring differences but this is what happens when your subject group is limited to college or grad students on a quarter system.
 Even on semesters by the time you recruit, set up and do the study, they are ready for spring break.
 So you best end the study before then.

 The relative intensity (RI) group had their intensity set relative to “estimated set-rep maxes” So if they were given 10 reps at 80%, that was 80% of their best estimated 10 RM load.
 Now, I already have concerns with the estimation of RM loads since those equations get funky sometimes.
 Anybody who has even tried to estimate an XRM from a YRM has already found this out the hard way.

 I am also unable to find what data they even based those set-rep values on (i.e. how did they estimate 10RM).
 It might be there and I’m missing it.
 I don’t know.
 It’s not in this paper, it’s not in the other paper.
 At least I can’t find it.

 In contrast, the RM group were described as taking the last set of each exercise to failure and had the load adjusted at the next workout based on their actual performance on that set.
 If they got less reps then the target, it was decreased by at least 2.5%, if more, it went up by at least 2.5%.